godotengine/godot-docs/tutorials/ui/gui_containers.rst

 --------------------------

 It is possible to create a custom container using a script.
-Here is an example of a container that fits children to its rect size:
+Here is an example of a container that fits children to its size:

 .. tabs::
  .. code-tab:: gdscript GDScript